yet-another-personal-assistant/pa/README.md

 ### Configuration

-The application expects a `token.txt` file in its working directory.
-The file should contain the telegram bot token.
+The application requires a file containing the telegram bot token.
+If `TOKEN_FILE` environment variable is defined it should be the path to token file.
+Otherwise use a `token.txt` file in the current working directory.